Everything you need to know about the world’s most popular opera.

 A little history

 Puccini based his opera on a novel and then play by Henri Murger, following the lives and deaths of young Bohemians living in Paris’ Latin Quarter in the 1840s.
-The libretto, written by Luigi Illica and Guiseppe Giacosa, combines a few of the characters and is a mostly original text.
+The libretto, written by Luigi Illica and Giuseppe Giacosa, combines a few of the characters and is a mostly original text.

 It premiered in Turin in 1896 and was immediately successful.
 By 1900, it had been performed in many of the leading opera houses across Europe and the Americas by some of the stars of the day.
 Dame Nellie Melba sang Mimi for the Royal Opera House in Covent Garden.